 Don’t make any major changes to your home

-This includes shifting furniture around, and especially making renovations to your home duringHungry Ghost Month.
-It is believed that this might disturb any residing spirits.
+This includes shifting furniture around and renovating your home during Hungry Ghost Month.
+It is believed this might disturb any residing spirits.

 Don’t kill any moths (or insects)

-Don’t hang around bodies of water, especially at night
+Don’t hang around bodies of water

 Don’t go snooping around where you aren’t supposed to